adithyas0047/loan-approval-prediction/README.md

 ---

 ## 📂 Files in the Repository
 - `Loan_Approval_Prediction.ipynb` → Jupyter Notebook containing code, analysis, and results
-- `requirements.txt` → Python dependencies required to run the notebook
-- `dataset.csv` (optional, if uploaded) → Dataset used for model training/testing
+- `dataset.csv` → Dataset used for model training/testing

 ---